What to Expect During Your Child's Inpatient Visit

 If your child is in a "single" room, you may use the bathroom shower.
 If your child's room does not have a shower, your child's nurse can direct you to a shower near the unit.

 If your child is in a "double" room, we ask that you do not use the shower in the room.
 Instead, please use the closest shower facilities, which your child's nurse can help you find.
-Parents may also use the shower in the Connelly Resource Center for Families on the eighth floor of the Main Campus.
+Parents may also use the shower in the Connelly Resource Center for Families on the eighth floor of the Philadelphia Campus.

 If your child requires an extended in-patient stay at Children's Hospital of Philadelphia, there are a variety of nearby accommodations available to your family.
 Visit our patient and visitor resources section for recommendations.